Cameron Gaunce: Playing career

 On July 1, 2016, as a free agent, Gaunce signed a one-year, two-way contract with the Pittsburgh Penguins.
 In the 2016–17 season, he began playing in the AHL with the Wilkes-Barre/Scranton Penguins.
 With Pittsburgh suffering a depleted blueline through injury, Gaunce was recalled and eclipsed his previous efforts in the NHL to record a career-high 1 goal and 4 points in 12 games.

 On July 1, 2017, as a free agent for the third straight year, Gaunce signed a two-year, two-way contract with the Columbus Blue Jackets.
 In the 2017–18 season, after attending the Blue Jackets' training camp, Gaunce was reassigned to Columbus' AHL affiliate, the Cleveland Monsters.
 In making his return to his first professional club in the Monsters, Gaunce added a veteran presence on the blueline and led the defence in scoring with 21 assists and 24 points.

 On July 1, 2018, Gaunce signed a one-year, two-way contract with the Tampa Bay Lightning.

 Following two productive seasons within the Lightning organizations, Gaunce left as a free agent leading into the pandemic delayed 2020–21 season.
-Unable to secure a NHL deal, Gaunce agreed to a one-year AHL contract with the Ontario Reign, affiliate to the Los Angeles Kings, on January 28, 2021.
+Unable to secure an NHL deal, Gaunce agreed to a one-year AHL contract with the Ontario Reign, affiliate to the Los Angeles Kings, on January 28, 2021.
 In the shortened AHL season, Gaunce contributed with 3 goals and 13 points in 24 games.
 In his second season with the Reign in the 2021–22 season, Gaunce featured regularly in 61 regular season games, collecting 7 goals and 27 points.
 He played in all five playoff games with the Reign in their divisional semi-final defeat to the Colorado Eagles.

 On July 27, 2022, Gaunce opted to return for a third season with the Reign, re-signing to a one-year contract.

+Following his fourteenth North American professional season, Gaunce as a free agent opted extend his career by pursuing a career abroad in signing a one-year contract with Hungarian club, Fehérvár AV19 of the ICEHL, on August 26, 2024.

 Personal

-Gaunce's younger brother Brendan currently plays as a left winger in the Columbus Blue Jackets organization.
+Gaunce's younger brother Brendan currently plays as a left winger in the Minnesota Wild organization.
 Brendan, who was selected second overall by the Belleville Bulls in the 2010 OHL Priority Selection, was selected in the first round, 26th overall, by the Canucks in the 2012 NHL Entry Draft.